Córdoba: Sturzenegger put an end to a scheme with electricity meters at EPEC

 Resolution 165/25 puts an end to an absurd regulation that doubled the cost of each meter installed in the country

-The additional costs of EPEC in Córdoba
+EPEC's extra costs in Córdoba

 This way, with an average of 600,000 meters installed per year, the company would have found a business deal that provided it with about 12 million dollars annually.